 Like them?
 “Yes, sir, I want to be like them!”

 “What do you care?”
-Alex asked.
+Anna asked.

 Now we were on to something.
 “You have a boyfriend,” I projected.
 But I think she might’ve been miffed because she didn’t think that a relationship between us should get physical—she might’ve just wanted to be my friend.